gallanwood/learning-git/notes.md

 ## Branching

 - A Branch is an alternate codebase timeline created from an existing branch, usually the Master branch
-- Isolated changes and additions can be made in the branch without affecting the Master
+- Isolated changes and additions can be made in a branch without affecting other branches
 - A branch can be merged into the master when the changes are complete
 - If conflicts occur between a branch and the Master they can be resolved during the merge
 - `git branch` displays current branches.